vistadataproject/vistadataproject.github.io/index.md

   * New web and mobile clients enabled with mainstream technology
   * Current clients (CPRS/JLV) supported and enforce VA Care coverage
   * May now safely incrementally retire legacy MUMPS VISTA [spaghetti]
+  * (Some) Clinical Domain Services may be implemented over COTS

 <br>